wangmingzhiJohn/RecIS/docs/installation_en.rst

 Docker Installation (Recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We provide build scripts for three versions of images: pytorch240/251/260.
+In NVIDIA GPU, we provide build scripts for three versions of images: pytorch240/251/260.
 You can build the base image using commands, for example:

 Clone the repository::